-Generally, the amount a shareholder receives from a share buyback will be treated as a dividend and chargeable to income tax.
-However, in certain circumstances share buybacks can be treated as being chargeable to capital gains tax (CGT) rather than income tax.
+Generally, cash received by shareholders in relation to the shares they hold is treated as a dividend and thus liable to income tax.
+However, in certain circumstances, share buybacks can be treated as being chargeable to capital gains tax (CGT) rather than income tax.
 Stamp duty may be payable on the sale transaction.

-For shareholders who own 5% or more of the company’s shares and who are also directors or employees, any gain from the buyback of shares of a trading company can be treated as capital and taxed at 10%.
+Shareholders holding 5% or more of a. company’s shares and who are also directors or employees, that sell back those shares to the company can have that windfall treated as capital provided that:

-- The shares must have been held for five years or more
+- They’ve owned the shares for five or more years

-- There must be a business case for the sale, and it not be part of a tax avoidance plan
+- There’s a valid business reason for the sale, i.e. it’s not just a tax avoidance scheme

 Note that this is a very general outline of the tax position, and you should take expert tax advice before proceeding with a buyback of shares.